Required

 Is it better to pay cash or finance solar?

-Arguments can be made for both approaches.
-Paying cash can be cheaper in the long run because you aren’t paying interest.
+Both approaches can be argued for.
+Paying cash can be cheaper in the long run because you don’t pay interest.

-However, if that means wiping out your savings, it could leave you in a precarious position financially should an emergency arise.
+However, if that means wiping out your savings, it could leave you financially precarious should an emergency arise.
 Financing with a fixed rate provides for predictable payments and lets you preserve your cash reserves.

 How do I find an installer?